gabriel-de-jesus/tetun-tokenizer/README.md

 ## Contact Information
-If you have any questions, feedback, or concerns regarding the corpus, please feel free to contact mestregabrieldejesus[at]gmail.com.
+If you have any questions, feedback, or concerns regarding this package, please feel free to contact me at mestregabrieldejesus[at]gmail.com.